openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

    * - Steps
      -
        #.
 Create new OpenStack environment Fuel Web UI and select
-          “Liberty on Ubuntu 14.04” in the OpenStack release dropdown list
+          "Mitaka on Ubuntu 14.04” in the OpenStack release dropdown list
        #.
 Check off QEMU and check on XenServer, Network is default to “Neutron
           with VLAN segmentation” and Storage is default to Cinder.
 Other